Digital Wallet Payment System and Process

 The claims are directed to abstract ideas.
 The claims do not include additional elements that are sufficient to amount to more than the judicial exception.
 Under the broadest reasonable interpretation, the claims recite generic computer functions that are well-understood in implementing the abstract idea with a computerized system.
 There is no indication that the combination of elements improves the function of a computer or any other technology.
 The collective functions of the additional elements merely provide conventional computer implementation.

-The applicant submits that the selecting an advertisement associated with a target audience to be provided to a display system for presentation on the display is a practical application as a display is a non-abstract component.
+The patent applicant submits that selecting an advertisement associated with a target audience to be provided to a display system for presentation on the display is a practical application as a display is a non-abstract component.
 As noted in Trading Technologies International, Inc., v.
 CQG, Inc. (2017) and Core Wireless Licensing v.
-LG Electronics (2018) the practicality of displaying information and therefore must be considered as evidence that the claims have been integrated into the exception into a practical application.
+LG Electronics (2018) the practicality of displaying information and therefore must be considered as evidence that the patent claims have been integrated into the exception into a practical application.

-Independent claims 1,8, and 14 were amended to include elements to demonstrate the distribution of the advertisements to the mobile devices is done to satisfy the target audience within a sub-region for a set amount of time.
+Independent patent claims 1,8, and 14 were amended to include elements to demonstrate the distribution of the advertisements to the mobile devices is done to satisfy the target audience within a sub-region for a set amount of time.
 Additionally, the remote display system is further defined to be within the particular geographic location during the set time period.